What is Peripartum cardiomyopathy?

 - There are strong links between PPCM and high blood pressure (hypertensive disorders).

-- A combination of preeclampsia and a protein that stops new blood vessels from forming could be other another cause.
+- A combination of preeclampsia and a protein that stops new blood vessels from forming could be another cause.

 - Pregnancy places a strain on your heart muscle which may weaken your heart to the point of heart failure.